pensiero/docker-skeletons/README.md

 Docker Skeletons
 ================

+> **WORK IN PROGRESS**: take a look at the [roadmap](https://github.com/pensiero/docker-skeletons/issues/2).

 Init with a single line of code your favourite framework thanks to **Docker**.

 Every skeleton has an independent Docker configuration, with multiple `Dockerfile` and `docker-compose.yml` files.

-Read more about Docker and the amazin docker-compose in the [official docs](https://docs.docker.com/get-started/).
+Read more about Docker and the amazing docker-compose in the [official docs](https://docs.docker.com/get-started/).

 # Setup